 Other questions in this section include whether or not any claims have been made under a guarantee or warranty that relates to the property.

-In this section you’ll also be asked about any Green Deal works that have been made to the property.
+You’ll also be asked about any Green Deal works that have been made to the property.
 And questions about whether the property is affected by radon.

-When you’re selling you’ll be asked about any access rights or shared use.
 Are there any public rights affecting your property, for example, can part of your property be used by members of the public for ‘access’?
 And does your property have rights over a neighbouring property such as rights of access or use of a shared driveway?
 You’ll also be asked if your property benefits from any rights such as rights to light.
-And if any arrangements affect the property such as chancel repair liability.

-This addresses services supplied to the property including electricity, central heating and drainage/ sewerage.
 You’ll state here if any of these services have been tested or upgraded.
 And you’ll be asked to provide any relevant certificates.

 You’ll give the details of who is currently supplying utilities and services to the property and give the location of the meter where applicable.
 See our guide on how to take over utilities when you move house.

-This section deals with a number of queries that affect the sale but don’t relate to the property.
+This TA6 form section deals with a number of queries that affect the sale but don’t relate to the property.
 Such as whether the seller is buying another property at the same time and if the seller has any special requirements about a moving date.

 The TA6 form is an important document and buyers rely on the information contained within when deciding on whether to buy a house.